List of New Avengers story arcs: Civil War: New Avengers: Disassembled (Issues #21-25)

-After the Stamford, Connecticut incident, during which the reckless actions of the New Warriors resulted in the deaths of over 600 civilians, Congress passes the Superhuman Registration Act, which requires all superhumans to register with the federal government.
+After the Stamford, Connecticut incident, during which the reckless actions of the New Warriors resulted in Nitro killing over 600 civilians, Congress passes the Superhuman Registration Act, which requires all superhumans to register with the federal government.
 Many superheroes comply with this law, but others, led by Captain America, oppose the law on the grounds that it violates civil liberties.
 This causes a split in both the superhuman community and the New Avengers.

 Luke Cage defiantly refuses to register, despite the last-minute pleas of Iron Man and Ms. Marvel.
 Moments after the Act goes into effect, a squadron of S.H.I.E.L.D.
-"Cape-Killers" attacks Luke in his home.
+"Cape-Killers" attacks Cage in his home.
 He escapes and joins Captain America.
 The Sentry registers but does not choose a specific side, although he feels more compelled to join Iron Man than a rebelling Captain America.
-Iron Man, not trusting Spider-Woman's triple life, betrays her and informs S.H.I.E.L.D.
-Director Maria Hill about her status.
-Jessica is forced to flee and later joins Luke and the others.
+Iron Man, not trusting Spider-Woman's triple life, betrays her and informs S.H.I.E.L.D. director Maria Hill about her status.
+Jessica is forced to flee and later joins Cage and the others.

-At first, Spider-Man is on the side of Registration, but later defects after the death of Goliath (Bill Foster) at the hands of Tony's robot-clone of Thor.
+At first, Spider-Man is on the side of Registration, but later defects after the death of Goliath (Bill Foster) at the hands of Ragnarok.